 - Comprehensive amyloidosis treatment

 Team-based care is essential if amyloidosis affects tissues and organs throughout your body, as it often does.
-SCCA brings together UW Medicine doctors from multiple fields, including hematology/oncology, cardiology, nephrology, neurology and others, to provide multidisciplinary treatment.
+Fred Hutch and UW Medicine bring together doctors from multiple fields, including hematology/oncology, cardiology, nephrology, neurology and others, to provide multidisciplinary treatment.

 Advancing new approaches